yerTools/event_hub/README.md

 /// Example of using multiple topics.
 /// This can be used for advanced filtering and grouping of events.
 /// A possible example would be to propagate database changes to listeners.
-/// In this case the first topic would be the table name and the second topics could be the column names.
+/// In this case, the first topic would be the table name and the second topics could be the column names.
 ///
 /// Outputs the following:
 /// ```text